MITHaystack/HOPS/doc/reference/source/hops4/libraries/plugins/python_bindings.rst

 This plugin enables Python access to HOPS4 data structures, operators, and processing.
 This enables custom user analysis scripts (written in python) to be injected into the fringe-fitter control flow and execution.

-It uses pybind11 for creating language bindings and supports a numpy nd-array interface for direct access to MHO_TableContainer (array) data.
+It uses pybind11 for creating language bindings and supports a numpy ND-array interface for direct access to MHO_TableContainer (array) data.
 Type safety is handled through automatic type checking and conversion.
 Error handling allows exceptions to pass from Python to a C++ caller and be caught.

-For performance, the system supports zero-copy operations when possible, allowing direct memory access to MHO_TableContainer array data (but not meta-data).
+For performance, the system supports zero-copy operations when possible, allowing direct memory access to MHO_TableContainer array data (but not meta-data or axis-data).
 Data transfer between C++ and Python is designed to minimize copying.
 On-demand loading is used to load data structures only when required.

-Common use cases include custom calibration and data treatment with user Python scripts, algorithm prototyping and user supplied visualization through custom plots
+Use cases for this library include custom calibration and data treatment with user Python scripts, algorithm prototyping and user supplied visualization through custom plotting routines.

 :hops:`MHO_PyTableContainer`